epj-coastline/EPJ-Mirror-Application/client/README.md

 #### Production

 - The environment variables for production depend on the deployment.
 A deployment for the staging environment has not the same environment variables as a review application.
-- Therefore they are replaced on each container startup by the ` entrypoint.sh` script.
+- Therefore they are replaced on each container startup by the `entrypoint.sh` script.

 #### Defining new environment variables

-1. Add the environment variable `.env` file
+1. Add the environment variable in the `.env` file
-2. Add a new entry in the `Configurations.ts`
+2. Add a new entry in the `Configurations.ts` file
 3. Add the placeholder in `entrypoint.sh` so it gets replaced on startup

 ### Customise Vue CLI configuration